 The BCG tool was a strong instrument.
 What came after it was stronger.
 Four dimensions were added that conventional benchmarking tools had not been designed to carry – each one built in response to a question the data was raising that the existing structure could not answer.

-Normalization ratios
+Normalisation ratios

 Compensation intelligence